Randolph Road: History

 The first phase of the creation of Josiah Henson Memorial Parkway included the reconstruction of Montrose Road from Tower Oaks Boulevard to west of Old Farm Creek and construction of Josiah Henson Memorial Parkway from the creek area to the MD 355 interchange.
 The Montrose Road reconstruction and Montrose Parkway (since renamed Josiah Henson Memorial Parkway) east to Jefferson Street were started in 2005 and finished in 2008.
 As the first segment opened, Montgomery County began to work on linking Josiah Henson Memorial Parkway and Randolph Road and MDSHA began constructing the highways' interchange at MD 355.
-The parkway segment between Jefferson Street and Hoya Street opened in 2009 and the MD 355 interchange opened in 2010.
+The parkway segment between Jefferson Street and Hoya Street (now Towne Road) opened in 2009 and the MD 355 interchange opened in 2010.
 For the next phase of the project, MDSHA will construct Josiah Henson Memorial Parkway's bridge across the railroad and a single-point urban interchange at Parklawn Drive north of Randolph Road.
 From there, Montgomery County will extend the highway across Rock Creek to MD 586.
 It has not yet been decided whether the Randolph Road grade crossing will be closed or retained.

+In 2022, Montrose Parkway was renamed Josiah Henson Parkway, to honor a once-enslaved Methodist preacher whose autobiography inspired “Uncle Tom’s Cabin”.